mr2raccoon/caactus/README.md

 ## 7.5 Batch Processing Multicut Segmentation
-In the caactus GUI, find **step 4 – Boundary Segmentation**, select `batch`, and click **?
+In the caactus GUI, find **4.
+Boundary Segmentation**, click **?
 Help** for the full instructions.
 Summary:

 1. In ilastik, open the pre-trained Boundary Segmentation project (`2_boundary_segmentation.ilp`).
-CAVE: DO NOT CHANGE anything in 1.
+[!CAUTION]: DO NOT CHANGE anything in 1.
 Input Data, 2.
 DT Watershed, or 3.
 Training and Multicut when running Batch Processing!

-Note: the `*_Multicut Segmentation.h5` files are generated here — they do not exist beforehand.
+[!NOTE]: the `*_Multicut Segmentation.h5` files are generated here — they do not exist beforehand.

 2. Under `4.
 Data Export`, click **Choose Export Image Settings** and set the output path at `File`:
   ```bash